15 Top-Rated Tourist Attractions & Things to Do in Tulsa, OK

 Address: 201 N. Elgin Avenue, Tulsa, Oklahoma

-6 Tulsa Zoo
+6. Tulsa Zoo

 Address: 6421 E. 36th Street, Tulsa, Oklahoma

-7 Tulsa Botanic Garden
+7. Tulsa Botanic Garden

 The Tulsa Botanic Garden is one of the most naturally beautiful and scenic spots in the city.
 A highlight in the garden is the towering A.R. and Marylouise Tandy Floral Terrace.
 Each year, the cascading terrace features 120,000 spring bulbs.
 It is an ornamental garden with water flowing into the lake below and more than 8,000 perennials, trees, roses, and plants surrounding it.

 Address: 3900 Tulsa Botanic Drive, Tulsa, Oklahoma

-8 Tulsa Performing Arts Center
+8. Tulsa Performing Arts Center

 The Tulsa Performing Arts Center is actually four separate theaters and an art gallery.
 On any given night you can find ballet, symphony, opera, and Broadway performances.
 The building, which covers half a city block, is architecturally interesting having been built by famed architect Minoru Yamasaki, who designed the former World Trade Center Towers.

 Address: 110 E 2nd Street, Tulsa, Oklahoma

-9 The Golden Driller
+9. The Golden Driller

 This might be one of the least time-consuming stops on your trip to Tulsa, but the Golden Driller is definitely a must-see because of its iconic connection to the city.
 Tulsa is rooted in the oil industry and thrived at a time when drilling derricks were as common as restaurants.
 The 76-foot-tall Golden Driller statue is worth seeing because it represents an important part of Tulsa history.

 Address: 4145 E. 21st Street, Tulsa, Oklahoma

-10 The Brady Arts District
+10. The Tulsa Arts District

-Tulsa has a thriving arts district that is a destination all its own.
+Tulsa has a thriving arts district that is a destination all on its own.
 One of the highlights of the district is Cain's Ballroom.
 Originally a dance hall in the 1920s, the renovated building is now a top performance venue in Kansas.

-13 Tulsa Air and Space Museum
+12. Tulsa Air and Space Museum

-The Tulsa Air and Space Museum is a favorite stop for visitors to the city.
+The Tulsa Air and Space Museum and Planetarium is a favorite stop for visitors to the city.
 The museum exhibits look at Tulsa's aviation history, from the early days of the smoke balloon to the city's involvement with the International Space Station.
 Interactive activities like flight simulators and an entire space for kids to explore aviation are highlights.